semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     The BMI of a person with 77.0 kg and 1.88 m is 21.786

-Thank you for reading this post.
+Thank you for reading this tutorial.
 If you like this post, please subscribe to stay updated with new posts and if you have a thought or a question, I would love to hear it by commenting below.